flowdev-yee/Tuff-Client-1.20.4-Modded-Server/MODS.md

-THESE ARE FOR POLYMER, NOT POLYMC.
-POLYMER HAS NOT BEEN ADDED YET.
-I AM JUST ADDING THIS TO PRE-ADD IT.

 # Mods using Polymer
 A list of server-side Fabric or Quilt mods using Polymer, ordered alphabetically.
 *Some mods work best with Polymer's auto-generated resource pack: `/polymer generate-packs`*